 Instead of...
 Try... welcome ladies and gentlemen/boys and girls welcome everyone/welcome teachers and students attention boys and girls attention artists/scientists/writers ok boys and girls ok year fives both boys and girls like... all genders like...

-Puberty can be a particularly challenging time for people who are gender diverse and people who have intersex variations.
+Puberty can be a particularly challenging time for people who are transgender and gender diverse.
 Being mindful that some lessons may be triggers for young people and ensure that you have created a safe space with a group agreement in place.

 Try to use inclusive language.
-Using words that are not absolute can go a long way to helping all people to feel more included (not just people who are transgender or intersex).
-Use words like ‘most’, ‘many’ and ‘some’ instead of ‘all’ or ‘everyone’).
+Using words that are not absolute can go a long way to helping all people to feel more included (not just people who are transgender or gender diverse).
+Use words like ‘most’, ‘many’ and ‘some’ instead of ‘all’ or ‘everyone’.
 Regular reminders that there is a wide range of ‘normal’ helps too.
 For example,

 "Most people with a uterus will get their period during puberty".